-- 12. This Order is based upon the following determinations: continued evidence of community transmission of COVID-19 within the County; documented asymptomatic transmission; scientific evidence and best practices regarding the most effective approaches to slow the transmission of communicable diseases generally and COVID-19 specifically; evidence that millions of people in the County population continue to be at risk for infection with serious health complications, including hospitalizations and death from COVID-19, due to age, pre-existing health conditions, being unvaccinated or not eligible for vaccination, and more infectious variants of the virus that causes COVID-19 and which have been shown to cause more severe disease being present in the County; and further evidence that other County residents, including younger and otherwise healthy people, are also at risk for serious negative health outcomes and for transmitting the virus to others.
-The Order's intent is to continue to continue to reduce the risk of COVID-19 infection for those who are not or cannot be fully vaccinated against COVID-19 in the County. - 13.
-Existing community transmission of COVID-19 in Los Angeles County is at a very low level but continues to present a substantial risk of harm to the health of those who are not or cannot be vaccinated against COVID-19.
-COVID-19 vaccinations are widely available to those 12 years and older, but approximately 2.9 million people age 16 years and older in our community have not received a COVID-19 vaccination and remain susceptible to infection, in addition to the approximately 1.4 million children under the age of 12 years who are not currently eligible to receive a COVID-19 vaccination.
-New variants of the virus that may spread more easily or cause more severe illness remain present in our county and remain a risk for those who are not vaccinated against COVID-19 as physical distancing requirements and capacity limits are limited in indoor and outdoor settings; however, their impact on our local epidemic continues to remain largely unknown.
-As of June 14, 2021, there have been at least 1,246,436 cases of COVID-19 and 24,415 deaths reported in Los Angeles County.
-There remains a high likelihood that increased interactions among members of the public who are not fully vaccinated against COVID-19 may result in an increased number of cases of community transmission as capacity limits and physical distancing requirements for the public are lifted across sectors in both indoor and outdoor settings.
-Making the risk of community transmission worse for people who are not fully vaccinated, some individuals who contract the virus causing COVID-19 have no symptoms or have only mild symptoms, and so are unaware that they carry the virus and are transmitting it to others.
-Because even people without symptoms can transmit the virus, and because evidence shows the infection is easily spread, preventing, limiting, and placing risk reduction measures on various types of gatherings and other direct and indirect interpersonal interactions have been proven to reduce the risk of transmitting the virus. - 14.
-Epidemiologic evidence suggests that the rate of community transmission, hospitalizations and testing positivity rates have substantially declined and have remained very low over a period of weeks.
-Although more than 9,600,000 vaccine doses have been administered and more than 4.5 million residents ages 16 and older are fully vaccinated against COVID-19 in Los Angeles County, the attendant risks to the public's health associated with COVID-19 still remain.
+- 12. This Order is based upon the following determinations: continued evidence of sustained and High community transmission of COVID-19 within the County; documented asymptomatic transmission; scientific evidence and best practices regarding the most effective approaches to slow the transmission of communicable diseases generally and COVID-19 specifically; evidence that millions of people in the County population continue to be at risk for infection with serious health complications, including hospitalizations and death from COVID-19, due to age, pre-existing health conditions, being unvaccinated or not eligible for vaccination, and the increasing presence of more infectious variants of the virus that causes COVID-19 and which have been shown to cause more severe disease being present in the County; preliminary evidence that suggests that fully vaccinated people who do become infected with the Delta variant can spread the virus to others; and further evidence that other County residents, including younger and otherwise healthy people, are also at risk for serious negative health outcomes and for transmitting the virus to others.
+The Order's intent is to continue to reduce the risk of COVID-19 infection for all, especially those who are not or cannot be fully vaccinated against COVID-19 in the County. - 13.
+Existing community transmission of COVID-19 in Los Angeles County is increasing and continues to present a High risk of infection and harm to the health of those who are not or cannot be vaccinated against COVID-19.
+COVID-19 vaccinations are widely available to those 12 years and older, but as of August 8, 2021, nearly 2.5 million eligible people age 12 years and older in our community have not received a COVID-19 vaccination and remain susceptible to infection, in addition to the approximately 1.4 million children under the age of 12 years who are not currently eligible to receive a COVID-19 vaccination.
+New variants of the virus that may spread more easily or cause more severe illness are increasingly present in our county and remain a high risk for those who are not vaccinated against COVID-19 in the absence of other community mitigation measures, like physical distancing requirements and capacity limits in indoor and outdoor settings.
+As of, August 21, 2021, there have been at least 1.383,186 cases of COVID-19 and 25,071 deaths reported in Los Angeles County.
+Increased interactions among members of the public have resulted in an increased number of daily new cases.
+As of August 19, 2021, the 7-day average daily case rate has rapidly increased to 28.1 cases per 100,000 people, indicating High community transmission, in the absence of capacity limits and physical distancing requirements across sectors in both indoor and outdoor settings.
+Making the risk of community transmission worse, some individuals who contract the COVID-19 virus have no symptoms or have only mild symptoms, and so are unaware that they carry the virus and are transmitting it to others.
+Because even people without symptoms can transmit the virus, and because new evidence shows the infection is now more easily spread, universal indoor masking is a risk reduction measure that is proven to reduce the risk of transmitting the virus. - 14.
+Epidemiologic evidence demonstrates that the rate of community transmission, hospitalizations and testing positivity rates have all drastically increased since June 15, 2021.
+Although more than 11,474,822 vaccine doses have been administered and more than 5,596,691 residents ages 12 and older are fully vaccinated against COVID-19 in Los Angeles County, COVID-19 infection remains a significant health hazard to all residents.